 And then there's his other company, Fox Corporation, responsible for the Fox Broadcasting Company, Fox Sports and yes, Fox News.

 Basically, Murdoch media is hard to avoid.

+Rupert Murdoch himself is now 91, and still serving as executive chairman of News Corp and chairman of Fox Corporation.
 According to Forbes, his 2020 net worth is more than AU$20 billion, making him the 68th richest person in the world.